Koetbullar-Droide/JavaEventManager/README.md

 ## 📜 License

-This project is developed as part of a school assignment and is intended for educational purposes only.
+This project was developed as part of a school assignment and is intended for educational purposes only.

 ---